champ96k/movies-recommendations-project/readme.md

 Vue.js is an open-source model–view–viewmodel front end JavaScript framework for building user interfaces and single-page applications.
 It was created by Evan You, and is maintained by him and the rest of the active core team members[More info](https://vuejs.org/v2/guide/)

+### web2py
+web2py is a free open source full-stack framework for rapid development of fast, scalable, secure and portable database-driven web-based applications.

+It is written and programmable in Python.
+LGPLv3 License

+### Installation Instructions

+To start web2py there is NO NEED to install it.
+Just unzip and do:

+      python web2py.py

+That's it!!!

  ### A quick note on some important folders / files:
   - All your web2py apps/projects are contained in this directory.
   - web2py.py: We can start our web server by running this script: